notsanidhyak/Atlas-game-version01/README.md

 # Atlas-game-version01
-Simple console printed Atlas game to start with.
+This is a simple console printed Atlas game which i made looong looooong back.
+Posting it here to start with.

 Language: python (version 3.0 and above)